 Key Takeaways

-- Unlike other types of carbohydrates that offer energy, fiber is an undigestible carbohydrate.
-Fiber adds bulk to stools, helps with blood sugar control, and nourishes probiotic bacteria in the digestive tract.
+- Fiber is an indigestible carbohydrate that adds bulk to stools, helps with blood sugar control, and nourishes beneficial bacteria in the gut.

-- Fiber supplements may improve irritable bowel syndrome (IBS) symptoms, and you may have to try a few brands to find the right product.
+- Fiber supplements may improve irritable bowel syndrome (IBS) symptoms.

-- Working with a registered dietitian specializing in gut health can help you build an IBS management plan that includes your favorite foods and appropriate fiber supplements.
+- A registered dietitian can help you build an IBS management plan with appropriate fiber supplements.

 However, a fiber supplement for IBS may be gentler on your digestive system.

-Keep reading to learn about five fiber supplements that may help with IBS.
+Keep reading to learn about six fiber supplements that may help with IBS.

 {{splash}}